dotnet/docs-maui/docs/fundamentals/single-project.md

 ## App entry point

-While the _Platforms_ folders contain platform-specific code that starts the app on each platform, .NET MAUI apps do have a single cross-platform app entry point.
+While the _Platforms_ folders contain platform-specific code that starts the app on each platform, .NET MAUI apps have a single cross-platform app entry point.
 Each platform entry point calls a `CreateMauiApp` method on the static `MauiProgram` class in your app project, and returns a `MauiApp`, which is the entry point for your app.
 The `CreateMauiApp` method bootstraps the app using the [.NET Generic Host](/dotnet/core/extensions/generic-host).
 This provides the ability to configure the app, services, and third-party libraries from a single location.

 For more information, see [App startup](~/fundamentals/app-startup.md).